felgueres/widgets_client/README.md

 - Determine if the query is a math expression and evaluate it.
 You can use the `eval` function in python to evaluate the expression.

-**Time widget** Shows the time for the requested location or in user’s locale if none specified.
+**Time widget**: Shows the time for the requested location or in user’s locale if none specified.

 ### Quickstart
 ```bash